DqwertyC/glamour-table/README.md

-### Resource Pack Info
-This datapack requires the included resource pack to function!
-The resource pack is included as `GlamourRP.zip` in the root directory of the datapack.
-You can also download the resource pack on its own from the page for the specific version here on Modrinth.
-Regardless of how you download it, make sure it's added to your Minecraft `resources` directory and enabled in game!

 # Introduction
 This datapack adds a two new utility blocks to Minecraft - the Painting Table and the Glamour Table.
 The painting table can be used to create 1x1 custom paintings that can be hung in item frames.